Compare Electricity Plans

 It is also important to remember that prices in SEQ are set by the retailers, with those in regional areas set by the Queensland Competition Authority (QCA).

-The Queensland Government provides energy rebates for eligible seniors and pensioners.
-The Electricity Rebate could knock as much as $372 off a customer’s annual power bill.
+The Queensland Government provides power concessions for eligible seniors and pensioners.
+The Electricity Rebate could knock as much as $372 off an eligible customer’s annual power bill.
 Concessions may also be available for Health Care Card holders.
 Contact your retailer for details.

-When it comes to electricity, Queensland is split into two different geographical areas: south-east Queensland and regional and far north Queensland.
+When it comes to electricity, QLD is split into two different geographical areas: South East Queensland and regional and far north Queensland.

-In SEQ, electricity prices are deregulated, meaning retailers set their own plans and prices.
-Consumers in places such as Brisbane, Ipswich, Toowoomba, the Gold Coast and the Sunshine Coast are able to switch to retail market offers from more than 20 different companies.
+In SEQ, electricity prices are deregulated, meaning retailers set their own plans and prices, with consumers in places such as Brisbane, Ipswich, Toowoomba, the Gold Coast and Sunshine Coast able to switch to retail market offers from more than 20 different companies.
 However, some SEQ households remain on standard electricity contracts and are therefore likely to be paying more than they need to.
 If you live in these areas and still have a default energy contract, you should contact your provider and ask about your options.

 SEQ is covered by the Energex electricity network, while most of regional QLD is on the Ergon network.
-However, a small area around southern QLD is just on the New South Wales border and falls onto the Essential Energy network, which covers huge parts of rural NSW.
+However, a small area around southern QLD is just on the NSW border and falls onto the Essential Energy network, which covers huge parts of rural NSW.

 Here are the previous winners of Canstar Blue’s Electricity Providers – QLD Customer Satisfaction Award:

-– Read moreBest-Rated Electricity Providers QLD - November 1st
+– Read moreBest Solar Electricity Providers - February 6th

-– Read moreBest-Rated Electricity Providers for Business - October 17th
+– Read moreBest-Rated Electricity Providers NSW - February 5th

-– Read moreBest-Rated Electricity Providers QLD - October 9th
+– Read moreBest-Rated Electricity Providers for Business - January 23rd

-– Read moreBest-Rated Electricity Providers for Business - September 2nd
+– Read moreBest-Rated Electricity Providers QLD - January 16th

 – Read more*NSW, QLD and SA: Price is GST inclusive and is: The estimated lowest possible price a representative customer would be charged in a year for this plan, assuming all conditions of discounts offered (if any) have been met, based on the AER’s model annual usage in the distribution region as stated at the top of each table.